Lil Durk: Personal life

 Durk is a Muslim.
 He has seven children.
-Since 2021 he had been engaged to his longtime girlfriend, India Royale, and after his 2024 arrest, it was revealed that they got married the same year.
+Since 2021 he had been engaged to his longtime girlfriend, India Royale.
+After his 2024 arrest, it was revealed that they were married the same year.

-On May 31, 2014, Durk's cousin OTF Nunu also known as Nuski was shot and killed.
-Then, on March 27, 2015, Uchenna "OTF Chino Dolla" Agina, Durk's friend and manager, was also shot dead.
+On May 31, 2014, Durk's cousin OTF Nunu, also known as Nuski, was shot and killed.
+On March 27, 2015, Uchenna "OTF Chino Dolla" Agina, Durk's friend and manager, was shot dead.
 On November 6, 2020, Lil Durk's affiliate and fellow rapper King Von was fatally shot outside a nightclub in Atlanta.
 On June 6, 2021, Durk's brother, Dontay "DThang" Banks Jr, was shot and killed outside of a Chicago nightclub.

 In the early hours of July 11, 2021, Durk was targeted in a home invasion, where he and his girlfriend India exchanged gunfire with the suspects.
 Nobody was harmed, and the suspects fled the scene.

 In July 2023, TMZ reported that Durk was hospitalized due to severe dehydration and exhaustion.